 A community foundation works to promote philanthropy within a specific geographical area.
 It does this by raising new monies to build endowment funds from individual and corporate fund holders, making grants from the investment income and other funds to community groups tackling local disadvantage.

 Shepley Engineers Limited established the Shepley Group Fund in 2009.
-The fund is now worth more than £120,000 and is a lasting legacy to Cumbria.
+The fund is a lasting legacy to Cumbria.
 It provides funding to the hardest to reach communities through ‘grassroots’ charities and community groups.

 The weekly sessions offer simple and fun creative workshops to help people share and connect.
 Members can enjoy refreshments, conversation, storytelling, music, song, dance and games.